JUB-Yoush/home/src/routes/blog/ft-w24.md

 ## [Wanikani](https://www.wanikani.com/)
 I've been learning Japanese!!

 Learning the Kanji and vocabulary that uses them is a daunting endeavour.
-The Kanji for Life（生）has 20 different readings depending on the word it's used in.
+The Kanji for "Life"（生）has 20 different readings depending on the word it's used in.

 Wanikani makes it simple.